Dynamic Gap: Safe Gap-based Navigation in Dynamic Environments: Introduction

 \section{Introduction}

 Collision avoidance is of utmost importance for safe robot navigation.
 This task is typically handled by a local planner which utilizes sensory information to evade obstacles.
-One family of local planners is the gap-based planner \cite{ClosestGap}, which identifies passable regions, or “gaps”, and synthesizes motion commands through them.
-With this emphasis on free space, gap-based planners are an approach based on the \textit{affordances} of the environment \cite{EcologicalApproach}, and they have shown great promise with capabilities of respecting dynamic, visual, and geometric constraints \cite{FollowTheGap_Gokasan, AdmissibleGap, SafeGap, DNG_Mertsching, TangentialClosestGap_Mertsching} as well as generating provably collision-free trajectories \cite{PGap}.
+One family of local planners is the gap-based planner \cite{mujahad_closest_2010}, which identifies passable regions, or “gaps”, and synthesizes motion commands through them.
+With this emphasis on free space, gap-based planners are an approach based on the \textit{affordances} of the environment \cite{gibson_ecological_2014}, and they have shown great promise with capabilities of respecting dynamic, visual, and geometric constraints \cite{sezer_novel_2012, mujahed_admissible_2018, mujahed_safe_2013, mujahed_new_2016, mujahed_tangential_2013} as well as generating provably collision-free trajectories \cite{xu_potential_2021}.

-Despite this success, gap-based planners have yet to be explicitly extended to handling dynamic obstacle avoidance, a challenge that accurately reflects the unknown, changing environments of the real world.
-Reactive planners may provide collision avoidance in certain circumstances, but without formal safety guarantees, the performance of such planners is limited.
-This research deficit suggests that gap-based planners stand to benefit greatly from the field of motion planning in dynamic environments.
+Despite this success, gap-based planners have only been extended to handling dynamic obstacle avoidance very recently \cite{contarli_predictive_2024}, a challenge that accurately reflects the unknown, changing environments of the real world.
+Reactive planners designed for static environments are often deployed in dynamic environments, relying on sufficient runtimes to adapt to the evolving environment.
+However, explicitly accounting for dynamic obstacles during planning allows for more assured collision avoidance behaviors.

-This paper details an extension to prior work on the \textit{potential gap} planner \cite{PGap}, involving augmentations to the planning framework to provide formal guarantees for safe navigation in dynamic environments.
-This extension is referred to hereafter as the \textit{dynamic gap} local planner and can be visualized in Figure \ref{fig:dgap_vis}.
-Egocentric free space tracking is integrated to develop predictions of how gaps will evolve over time.
-These gap predictions along with known kinematic constraints are used to ensure that the defined workspace will remain as free space throughout the entire local time horizon.
-The employment of this safe workspace in junction with collision-free trajectory generation methods provides formal safety guarantees in ideal settings.
-For this work, ideal settings involve isolated gaps (no overlap between gaps during the local time horizon), and a first-order, point-mass, holonomic robot.
+This paper details an extension to prior work on the \textit{potential gap} planner \cite{xu_potential_2021} involving augmentations to the planning framework to extend formal guarantees for safe navigation to dynamic environments under particular assumptions.
+Additional modules are also included to enable a more robust translation of planning success to non-ideal environments.
+This extension is referred to hereafter as \textit{dynamic gap} and can be visualized in Figure \ref{fig:dgap_vis}.
+Egocentric free space tracking is integrated to predict how gaps will evolve over time, and guidance law-based policies are employed to synthesize collision-free trajectories that pass through moving gaps under ideal conditions.
+Additional modules are then applied to robustify planning performance in non-ideal conditions.